 Glamping in Moab – Arches National Park and Canyonlands

 After Bryce Canyon National Park your next stop will be Under Canvas Moab.
 This is a 4-hour drive and will take you through multiple areas of attraction.
 Take your time exploring the landscape as you journey to Moab and Arches National Park.
 Enjoy a night of s’mores around the campfire at Under Canvas Moab and plan your adventures for the following day in Arches National Park and Canyonlands.
-Plan an adventure with the Guest Experience Coordinator at camp or hike to some of Arches’ top attractions such as Delicate Arch, Balanced Rock and Devils Garden.
+Talk with the Guest Experience Coordinator at camp to find the perfect adventure for you and your family or hike to some of Arches’ top attractions such as Delicate Arch, Balanced Rock and Devils Garden.
 Grab dinner after your day of exploring in the town of Moab before heading back to camp.
 Wake up with the sun the following morning and center yourself with a guided yoga class on the deck overlooking Moab’s stunning red rock landscape.
 Then spend your day exploring Canyonland’s National Park and its popular hikes and attractions such as Mesa Arch, Dead Horse Point, and The Needles.
 There is so much to do in this area that you should plan at least 2 days to explore.
 If you’re looking for ways to explore the area outside of the national parks book a horseback ride, whitewater rafting trip or check out the local shops and restaurants in Moab, Utah.